Angelo Colocci

-Biography
+Life

-Colocci came to Rome in 1497 as a young man.
+Colocci was born in 1467 at Iesi in Marche.
+He came to Rome in 1497 as a young man.
 From 1511 he worked as one of the apostolic secretaries, a demanding position that curtailed his private literary abilities at the same time it placed him in the social center of the humanists at the court of Pope Julius II, as a correspondent of Jacopo Sadoleto, Pietro Bembo and Aldus Manutius in Venice.
 In 1513 he bought a garden property near the Trevi Fountain, which, with the additional draw of his fine library, became a meeting place of the struggling Roman Academy that had been founded by the late Pomponio Leto (died 1497).
-This garden was sited in the hollow between the Quirinal and the Pincio, in the southern reaches of the ancient Gardens of Sallust, a rich field of buried sculpture, some of which he displayed in his villa.
-There the grotto that he arranged round a Roman marble sleeping naiad, with a humanist inscription— Huius nympha loci...— that was so exquisitely turned it passed for centuries as authentically Roman, was the original of garden features to be found in the great English landscape garden at Stourhead and into the nineteenth century.
+This garden was sited in the hollow between the Quirinal and the Pincio, in the southern reaches of the ancient Gardens of Sallust, a rich field with buried sculpture (including a menologium rusticum), some of which he displayed in his villa.
+There the grotto that he arranged round a Roman marble sleeping naiad, with a humanist inscription— Huius nympha loci...—that was so exquisitely turned it passed for centuries as authentically Roman, was the original of garden features to be found in the great English landscape garden at Stourhead and into the nineteenth century.